bartbutenaers/node-red-contrib-ui-svg/README.md

 This option has been introduced to simplify layouting during manual editing of the SVG string (without external SVG drawing tool).
 Without this option determining the location of your shapes would require a lot of calculations or guessing ...

 Remark: The location is measured in the SVG coordinate system, which means the origin (X=Y=0) is in the top left of your drawing.

+### Auto format SVG Source after saving edits in SVG Editor
+When editing the SVG source via DrawSvg, the manipulated SVG source isn't very pretty: the SVG source will contain emtpy lines, multiple SVG elements on a single line ...
+This SVG source can be manually beautified using the "*Format SVG*" button, or automatically (every time the DrawSVG popup dialog window is closed - by activating this checkbox.

+### Editor URL
+This is the URL where the DrawSvg editor instance is being hosted.
+By default this field contains a link to the official [DrawSvg cloud](http://drawsvg.org/drawsvg.html) system.  *Be aware that this is a free system, so there is no garuantee about availability of the system!*

+### Directory
+This directory of your local system (where your Node-RED instance is running) can be used to make your local images available, to both your dashboard and your flow editor.

 ## Various stuff